-If the certificate used by the AD server is self-signed or not from a recognised certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
+If the certificate used by the AD server is self-signed or not from a recognized certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
 You will have to paste in this certificate during the configuration so that Rancher is able to validate the certificate chain.

 Open Active Directory Configuration

 - Log into the Rancher UI using the initial local